Anti-Oromo sentiment

 Anti-Oromo sentiment or Oromophobia, is opposition, hatred, discrimination or prejudice against the Oromo ethnic group.
-Anti-Oromo sentiment has root its accusations during the rule of Ethiopian Empire, particularly in the reign of Emperor Menelik II in 1880s.
-Oromo nationalists argued that the Oromo have been subjugated and oppressed by dominant Amhara feudal rulers and its oppression persisted throughout 20th century.
-Under Haile Selassie, Oromos were the target of persecution in wake of waves of resistance.
-Many Oromo revolutionaries like Mamo Mazamir, Haile Mariam Gamada and General Tadesse Birru faced persecution by Selassie government and/or execution under the Derg regime.
+Anti-Oromo sentiment has its roots during the rule of the Ethiopian Empire, particularly in the reign of Emperor Menelik II (reigned 1889–1913).
+Oromo nationalists argued that the Oromo have been subjugated and oppressed by the dominant Amhara feudal rulers and that the oppression persisted throughout 20th century.
+Under Haile Selassie (reigned 1930–1974), the Oromos were the target of persecution in the wake of waves of resistance.
+Many Oromo revolutionaries like Mamo Mazamir, Haile Mariam Gamada and General Tadesse Birru faced persecution by the Selassie government and/or execution under the Derg regime (1974–1987).